太陽工業コラム

 Since I joined the company, I have been in charge of site progress management in the construction department, and have managed site construction progress on numerous large-scale projects, including the Yaesu Grand Roof at Tokyo Station.

-As the project manager, I am responsible for the final assembly of the project, and I have a great deal of responsibility because my role is to give final shape to what the sales team has worked so hard to obtain and what the design team has worked so hard to create.
+As the project manager, I am responsible for the final assembly of the project, and I have a great deal of responsibility because my role is to give final shape to what the sales team has worked so hard to obtain and what the engineering team has worked so hard to create.
 On site, I have absolute confidence in all of our company’s departments, including engineering, design, manufacturing, and production.
 The most difficult part of the project is securing personnel, and we were able to complete this project by making full use of our internal network, with help from as far away as Kyushu and mobilizing subcontractors from all over Japan.

 Hurdles in the affected areas felt by all